SeunMatt/codeigniter-log-viewer/README.md

 All that is required is to execute the `showLogs()` method in a Controller that is mapped to a route:

-A typical Controller *(LogViewerController)* will have the following content:
+A typical Controller *(LogViewerController.php)* will have the following content:

 ```php
 private $logViewer;